 Check deposits typically aren’t available for withdrawal immediately.
 Depending on your bank’s policy, the funds could be available as soon as the next business day, but sometimes it may take longer.
 Check with your bank to understand their specific check deposit policy.

-The Pros and Cons of ATM Deposits
+The Pros & Cons of ATM Deposits

 Like most banking tools, ATM deposits come with their own set of advantages and drawbacks.
 Here’s what you need to know:

-Convenience: ATMs offer the convenience of depositing cash and checks anytime, even outside regular banking hours.
+- Convenience: ATMs offer the convenience of depositing cash and checks anytime, even outside regular banking hours.
 For individuals with busy schedules, this flexibility can be a major advantage.

-Saves Time: Avoid the lines at the bank!
+- Saves Time: Avoid the lines at the bank!
 ATM deposits save time by allowing you to carry out transactions without waiting in line for a teller.

-Multiple Banking Options: Many ATMs, particularly those owned by your bank or credit union, offer multiple banking options beyond deposits, such as cash withdrawals, balance inquiries, and sometimes even bill payments.
+- Multiple Banking Options: Many ATMs, particularly those owned by your bank or credit union, offer multiple banking options beyond deposits, such as cash withdrawals, balance inquiries, and sometimes even bill payments.

-Potential Fees: Using out of network ATMs for deposits can sometimes result in additional fees.
+- Potential Fees: Using out of network ATMs for deposits can sometimes result in additional fees.
 It’s always best to use an ATM within your bank’s network whenever possible to avoid these fees.

-Availability of Funds: When you deposit at an ATM, there may be a delay before the funds become available in your account.
+- Availability of Funds: When you deposit at an ATM, there may be a delay before the funds become available in your account.
 This is especially true for check deposits, as the bank often needs time to process the check.

-Limited Transactions for Certain Accounts: While most checking accounts allow unlimited deposits, if you are depositing to high yield savings accounts or money market accounts, remember these accounts may have a limit on the number of transactions you can make each month.
+- Limited Transactions for Certain Accounts: While most checking accounts allow unlimited deposits, if you are depositing to high-yield savings accounts or money market accounts, remember these accounts may have a limit on the number of transactions you can make each month.